hitmantb/skvrmo/README.md

 ## **Changing Weather, ENB, Community Shader**
 - Quick Video: https://youtu.be/MjZSNP_ToNI?t=625
 - Go indoor and make a save, exit game
-- Turn off current weather and ENB in MO2 mods, enable new weather/ENB and appropriate add-on's
+- Turn off current weather, CS and ENB in MO2 mods, enable new weather, CS and ENB and appropriate weather add-on's
-- Click back arrow from plugins tab to sort the plugins correctly
+- Click back arrow from top of plugins tab on ghe right to sort the plugins correctly
-- Right click on Overwrite in MO2 mods bottom left section, Clear Overwrite to remove exiting ENB cache
+- Right click on Overwrite in MO2 mods bottom left section (last mod on the list), Clear Overwrite to remove exiting weather/CS/ENB files

 ## **Changing NPC Body**